docstrap/docstrap/README.md

 ### Contributers ###

-*Huge* thanks to all contributers.
+*Huge* thanks to all contributors.
 If your name should be here, but isn't, please let me know

 * [marklagendijk](https://github.com/marklagendijk)
 * [michaelward82](https://github.com/michaelward82)